regisphilibert/rp_hugo/content/post/hugo-context/index.md

 </figure>
 ~~~

-You can choose to capitalize your keys so they look more like what we're used to, but I like having them lowercase, this way from within that partial, I instantly identify this as a custom `dict` rather than a more conventional context.
+You can choose to .Capitalize your keys so they look more "Hugo", but I like having them lowercase.
+This way from within that partial, I instantly identify them as custom rather from the page context.

 ### Top level $ from partial